Is this your year to start a garden? Make it a Climate Victory Garden! Get started and see results before you know it.

 For example, instead if using synthetic chemical fertilizers—and their associated pollution and emissions from production and transportation—fertilize your garden with compost that supports soil life and keeps food and other organic waste out of the landfill where they produce the potent greenhouse gas, methane.

-1. Set Gardening Goals
+1. Set Goals for Your Climate Victory Garden

 Think about your dream garden.
 What do you see, hear, and smell?
 Consider drawing or writing about it.
 Think about how much time you have to commit to your garden—be realistic and start small.
 If you have just a few minutes a day, consider a container garden—maybe just one pot.
 If it’s your first time ever gardening, consider a plot ten square feet or smaller, which requires two to three hours per week.